jamesjrnkhata/jamesjrnkhata.github.io/_posts/embedded_projects/2020-07-17-Remote Allotment Irrigation System.md

 *	Have a Main Shut off Button for the system.
 *	Use Soil Moisture Sensor to determine when to water automatically.
 *	Have a minimum of two days in between watering sessions for scheduled watering.
+*	Cancel a Scheduled watering session if it rains adequately.
 *	Give the user information on Soil Moisture Sensor readings.
-*	Prompt the user to Cancel a Scheduled watering session if it may rain.
+* Notify the User of system operations such as schedules, cancellations and watering status.
 *	Allow the user to Cancel watering sessions.
 *	Allow the user to Manually start a watering session.
 *	Only start 48 hour counter when the soil is dry (by a determined Soil Moisture Threshold).